Experience Fall Hiking & Biking in Lake George

 There are so many opportunities to get out and explore Lake George throughout autumn.
 The region is packed full of trails for all levels of hikers and bikers that will take you to views you won't want to miss this colorful season.
 On foot or by bicycle, see what Lake George has to offer!

 Hiking is a great way to get some fresh air and enjoy views of fall foliage.
 When you hike in the Lake George Region, you get to experience firsthand the beauty of the Adirondacks.
-Climb your way to the top of one of the area's peaks and get the reward of spectacular views.
+Climb your way to the top of one of the area's peaks and get rewarded with spectacular views.
 Don't forget your camera!

 Prospect Mountain is one of the most popular hikes in the Lake George Region because of its easy access from the Village.
 The entire hike is about 3 miles round trip, but it should be hiked slowly if you're bringing young children (some areas are steep).
 Through the end of October, you can drive up Prospect if you don't feel like hiking, and you'll still get great views.